“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “I did at first.”
 Kenshin sounded apologetic.
 “Especially because you did not come to see us very often, and seemed so agitated whenever you did.
 But I believe I am used to the idea now.
 It is your choice, after all.”

 They’d resumed walking, and Sano was speechless.
-Kenshin trusted him in a way he had not trusted Kenshin: to make a rational decision about his own love life.
+Kenshin trusted him in a way he hadn’t done Kenshin the honor of trusting him: to make a rational decision about his own love life.
 And he’d known all along — the entire time Sano had been training and scheming and deliberately overlooking sense and morality — all along that Sano was involved with Saitou.
 As Sano perceived clearly the precise depth of the abyss he’d so narrowly avoided flinging himself into, the true scope of the embarrassment and misery he’d only been saved from by the care of another, he was hardly able to breathe for horror and chagrin.

 “Saitou was stalking around for a week or so as if he was ready to kill someone,” Kenshin went on when Sano said nothing.
 “That is, he always looks like that, but this was worse than usual.
 But when I’ve noticed him over the last few days, he has appeared much happier.”
 In a tone of pitying resignation he added, “I assume there will be plenty of fights between the two of you, but, once again, it’s your choice… and after that business with Hasekura, I did worry less.”